natasaignjatovic05/group-5-imdb-labmt-project/README.md

 The dataset is publicly available and used for research on the sentiment analysis.
 The dataset contains reviews from the IMDb platform,  which are used for academic and machine learning research.
 The reviews contained in the dataset only include the text itself and no data on personal information from the originator.
 This research aims to analyse alone the textual context of the reviews to study the sentiment patterns.
 The data for this project is used in the context of the intended academic research purpose and is limited to the publicly distributed data.

-## Methods

-### Rating bands

-We grouped IMDb reviews into three rating bands using the original numeric `rating` field:

-- **low**: ratings 1 to 4
-- **medium**: ratings 5 to 6
-- **high**: ratings 7 to 10

-This grouping gives us a meaningful metadata variable for comparison and supports sampling and inference across review groups.

 ## Results

-We compared labMT-based happiness scores between low-rated IMDb reviews (ratings 1–4) and high-rated IMDb reviews (ratings 7–10).
-The average happiness score for low-rated reviews was approximately 5.360, while the average for high-rated reviews was approximately 5.474.
-The observed mean difference (high minus low) was about 0.114.

-To assess the stability of this difference, we used bootstrap resampling with 5,000 iterations.
-The 95% bootstrap confidence interval for the mean difference was approximately [0.1119, 0.1158].
-Because this interval does not include 0, the difference is unlikely to be due to random sampling variation alone.

-Taken together, these results suggest that high-rated IMDb reviews tend to use slightly more positively weighted vocabulary than low-rated reviews when measured with the labMT lexicon.
-The difference is small, but it is consistent across resamples.

 ### Interpretation of the bootstrap distribution